Jamie A. Rosen

 Ms. Rosen was selected as one of the 2018 Outstanding Women in Law- Emerging Leaders by the Maurice A. Deane School of Law at Hofstra University.
 She was designated as a "Rising Star" in New York Health Care Law by "Super Lawyers" since 2017 and was selected as a Best Lawyers “Ones to Watch” for Elder and Health Care Law since 2021.

-Ms. Rosen has co-authored articles that are published in professional journals and newspapers including the Nassau Lawyer, NYSBA Elder and Special Needs Law Journal, NYSBA Health Law Journal, NYSBA Real Property Law Journal, The Journal of Criminal Law and Criminology of the Northwestern University School of Law, Family Court Review, NYSBA Family Law Review, the New York Law Journal, and The Risk Management Quarterly.
+Ms. Rosen has co-authored many articles that are published in professional journals and newspapers.
 Ms. Rosen was a Guest Editor for the Family Court Review Special Issue on Mental Illness in the Family published in January 2016.
 Ms. Rosen is also a frequent lecturer on various mental health issues, guardianship matters, and related topics.

-Ms. Rosen is an Adjunct Professor at the Maurice A. Deane School of Law at Hofstra University, co-teaching Law & Psychiatry in Spring 2020 and Spring 2022.
+Ms. Rosen is an Adjunct Professor at the Maurice A. Deane School of Law at Hofstra University, co-teaching Law & Psychiatry.
 She was also an Alumni Instructor to a group of second year law students enrolled in the skills course “Foundational Lawyering Skills” from 2015 to 2018.

 Ms. Rosen received her J.D. from the Maurice A. Deane School of Law at Hofstra University with a Concentration in Child and Family Advocacy.
-She was an Associate Editor of the Hofstra Law Review and Vice President of the Hofstra Trial Advocacy Association.
+She is admitted to practice law in the State of New York and New Jersey.

 - New York